zhangboren93/dota683/README.en.md

 - Use 6.83 map, removes flag bearer creep, removes tower aura.
 - Adjust attribute bonus (health gain, regen for strength and mana gain, regen for intellect, base health and mana)
 - Adjust neutral creep's experience & gold.
 Spawn first wave of neutral creeps 30 seconds into the game
-- Hero kills gives additional 100 gold and 50 experience
+- Hero kills gives additional 100 gold and 50 experience.
+Hero kill assists gold and exp gain adds comeback factor.
 - Courier needs to be bought and shared with it's ability.
 Courier upgrades to flying at level 4, doesn't increase its speed or health with time
 - Backpack cooldown to 15s
 - Remove melee hero's innate block.
 Stout sheild can be bought.